 They are focused on progression to the next level of education, a traineeship or apprenticeship, or other employment.

-To achieve the Level 3 Certificate in Photography, learners must achieve a minimum of 26 credits from Group A and a minimum of one unit from Group C.
+To achieve the Level 3 Certificate in Photography, students must achieve a minimum of 26 credits from Group A and a minimum of one unit from Group C.

 Group A units